 Malia uses a mixture of somatic psychotherapy, family systems therapy, and expressive arts therapy with adolescents and adults.
 She is committed to providing effective individual and group support in the Outpatient setting and is honored to be a part of the Center For Discovery Beverly Hills, CA team.

 Kaylee completed her Bachelor of Science degree in Nutritional Science, with a minor in Holistic Health, through California State University Los Angeles.
 She worked for Center for Discovery in a residential treatment center as a Diet Technician during her undergraduate career.

 After graduation, her fondness with working in mental health had only grown stronger.
 She moved to Santa Barbara and was the Chef and Diet Technician for an intensive outpatient eating disorder facility.
 There she was able to build a strong foundation in food service management.
-She constructed Congregate Living Health Facility (CLHF) dietetic sanitation policies for all residential treatment center (RTC) locations for upcoming health inspections, generated proper food service/handling protocols and guidelines for every employee to follow companywide and created a 100+ page menu with full nutritional breakdown.
+She constructed Congregate Living Health Facility (CLHF) dietetic sanitation policies for all residential treatment center (OP) locations for upcoming health inspections, generated proper food service/handling protocols and guidelines for every employee to follow companywide and created a 100+ page menu with full nutritional breakdown.

 Now, she is committed to working as the Woodland Hills Facility Coordinator and strives to help clients attain a more peaceful relationship to food, while creating a safe and supportive recovery space for all.